-Our medical technology program will prepare you to use high-tech instruments in the Clinical Chemistry, Hematology, Microbiology, and Blood Banking areas of the laboratory to analyze body fluids and cells.
+Our medical laboratory science program will prepare you to use high-tech instruments in the Clinical Chemistry, Hematology, Microbiology, and Blood Banking areas of the laboratory to analyze body fluids and cells.
 Certified professionals working in settings ranging from hospitals to forensic laboratories, determine whether patient samples show health or disease and provide medical staff with the test results needed for lifesaving treatment.

 Through our radiography program, you will learn to gather diagnostic images through procedures such as MRI, mammography and vascular imaging.
 You will gain the knowledge, skills and abilities needed to work with patients or pursue a career as a specialist or salesperson within the industry.